Blackjack Myths

 Sounds like a no-brainer?
 Not true.
 See, there’s a one-in-three chance that the hole card is a 10.
 That means that there’s a two-thirds chance that it isn’t a 10.
 Over 100 hands, the insurance will win around 32 or 33 times.

-That means that it loses around 67 times.
-Over that period, with the average wins and losses you would expect in the game, you would actually come out of the session down.
+That means that it loses around 67 times on average.
+Over that period, you would actually come out of the session down.
 It may mean your losses are less than if you hadn’t taken it, but it also means any wins are offset by the side bet.

 “Strategy Guarantees an Approach to Winning”